This post contains affiliate links. When you purchase through our links, we may earn a commission.

-This Korean Carrot salad might not be the most authentic Korean recipe but it is delicious and so worth sharing!
-Grated carrots and cracked coriander seeds in a zesty vinaigrette type dressing.
+This Korean Carrot salad recipe might not be the most authentic Korean dish but it is delicious and so worth sharing!
+Crunchy julienned carrots and cracked coriander seeds in a zesty simple vinaigrette type dressing.

 Korean Carrot Salad